Frequently Asked Questions

-Where do I obtain a Septic Permit and what does it cost?
+Where do I obtain a Private Sewage Treatment System Permit and how much does it cost?

-You can apply for septic system permit by visiting the office which is located in the lower level of the Buchanan County Courthouse 210 5th Ave NE * Suite I Independence, Iowa 50644 or by visiting the forms section of the Environmental Health webpage to view and print an application.
-The current fee is $175 for a new system permit and $100 for a repair permit.
+You can apply for private sewage treatment system permit by visiting the office which is located in the lower level of the Buchanan County Courthouse 210 5th Ave NE * Suite I Independence, Iowa 50644 or by visiting the forms section of the Environmental Health webpage to view and print an application.
+The current fee is $175 for a new private sewage treatment system permit and $100 for a repair permit.
 Any further questions, call (319) 334-2873.

-Do I have to get my septic system inspected prior to selling my house?
+Do I have to get my private sewage treatment system inspected prior to selling my house?

-Is it the Seller's responsibility to pay for the Septic System upgrades?
+Is it the seller's responsibility to pay for the private sewage treatment system upgrades?

 Who should I call to have my septic tank pumped?